antonbelev/llm-fuse/README.md

-# LLM Context Aggregator
+# llm-fuse

-LLM Context Aggregator is a command‑line tool designed to help you quickly generate an aggregated text file (or multiple files when chunking is enabled) from numerous files within a repository.
+`llm-fuse` is a command‑line tool designed to help you quickly generate an aggregated text file (or multiple files when chunking is enabled) from numerous files within a repository.
 This output can then be pasted into a large language model (LLM) prompt to provide context from multiple source files.

 ## Features